What is the relationship between trust and effective leadership?

 How do you nurture trust in your team or organisation?

 What is relational trust and how does a leader grow or diminish this in a team?

 Leaders who understand how to grow and maintain trust in their team, and consciously act to take deliberate steps to grow that trust, will be more successful and enable the organisation to thrive.
-This post will help with some practical ways to explore the question ‘What is the relationship between trust and effective leadership?‘
+This post, which is based on the book ‘The Speed of Trust’ by Stephen Covey, will provide you with some practical ways to explore how your leadership builds (or limits) trust.

-We have developed a useful tool to support self-review and reflection so that you can grow your leadership capabilities and build better trust in your school or organisation.
+We have developed a useful tool which you can take a copy of that will help you with your self-review and reflection.
+Our goal with this is to help you grow your leadership capabilities and build better trust in your school or organisation.

 Does your team trust you and do you know what you do that helps build trust?